Student Code of Conduct

 The Hearing Officer may refer any student who is the subject of prohibited conduct allegations to the University Counseling Center.
 The Counseling Center may, with written permission of the student, discuss the results of the referral with the Hearing Officer.
 The student may refuse to attend a session with the Counseling Center without penalty at which time the disciplinary process will continue as if no referral were made.

-16. Reporting at the Request of the Director of Student Life and Services
+16. Reporting at the Request of the Senior Director of Student Services & Judicial Affairs

-A request to meet with or respond to the Director of Student Life and Services or designee shall be heeded by all students.
-The request of the Director of Student Life and Services or designee shall have priority over all other duties of the student.
-The student will respond at the time and place set by the Director of Student Life and Services or designee unless arrangements are made because of extraordinary circumstances.
-Failure to report or respond as directed by the Director of Student Life and Services or designee on any matter shall constitute a separate violation of this Code and may result in disciplinary action.
+A request to meet with or respond to the Senior Director of Student Services & Judicial Affairs or designee shall be heeded by all students.
+The request of the Senior Director of Student Services & Judicial Affairs or designee shall have priority over all other duties of the student.
+The student will respond at the time and place set by the Senior Director of Student Services & Judicial Affairs or designee unless arrangements are made because of extraordinary circumstances.
+Failure to report or respond as directed by the Senior Director of Student Services & Judicial Affairs or designee on any matter shall constitute a separate violation of this Code and may result in disciplinary action.

 17. University Hearing Board Appearances

-The Director of Student Life and Services or designee shall have the authority to require a student to appear before the University Hearing Board at a designated time and place when the student’s presence is necessary to resolve a question which is before the Board.
-The Director of Student Life and Services or designee shall have the authority to require the student to produce such items as are relevant to the adjudication.
+The Senior Director of Student Services & Judicial Affairs or designee shall have the authority to require a student to appear before the University Hearing Board at a designated time and place when the student’s presence is necessary to resolve a question which is before the Board.
+The Senior Director of Student Services & Judicial Affairs or designee shall have the authority to require the student to produce such items as are relevant to the adjudication.

 18. Official Withdrawal from the University of Houston-Victoria

-The Director of Student Life and Services may place a disciplinary hold on the records and future enrollment of any student who withdraws from the University prior to the resolution of pending disciplinary action.
-The Director of Student Life and Services may also place a notation on the student’s official transcript indicating that, “Disciplinary proceedings are pending at the University of Houston-Victoria.”
+The Senior Director of Student Services & Judicial Affairs may place a disciplinary hold on the records and future enrollment of any student who withdraws from the University prior to the resolution of pending disciplinary action.
+The Senior Director of Student Services & Judicial Affairs may also place a notation on the student’s official transcript indicating that, “Disciplinary proceedings are pending at the University of Houston-Victoria.”
 Students remain subject to the jurisdiction of the Student Disciplinary Procedures even if they withdraw from the University while disciplinary proceedings are pending.

 19.1 An appeal is not an opportunity to re-hear the original conduct case and will not be granted based on a respondent’s disagreement with the outcome of the original conduct case.